thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 Before we can execute queries, we need to know what a query is.

 A query takes in some inputs, runs some code, and produces an output, which sounds indistinguishable from functions.
-What sets apart a query is its results are cached, and only updated when one of it's inputs change (and sometimes not even then).
+What sets a query apart is caching its results, and only updating that cache when one of it's inputs change (and sometimes not even then).
-As a side effect of this caching, our queries must be side effect free (i.e. pure functions).
+As a side effect of this caching, our queries must be side-effect free (i.e. pure functions).
 We only want to run a query when we're confident it will produce a different value from the previous run.
-In an ideal world, most of our queries are cahced most of the time.
+In an ideal world, most of our queries are cached most of the time.

-Queries depend on each and form a graph, much like a call graph for normal functions.
+Queries depend on each other and form a graph, much like a call graph for normal functions.
 But this graph must be a Directed Acyclic Graph (DAG).
 It can't contain cycles.
 If a query could end up as it's own input, we'd suddenly have a very hard time telling when it's input hadn't changed.